drs-11/gsoc-proposal/README.md

 **May 17, 2021 - June 7, 2021** (Community bonding period)

 - Familiarize myself with Scrapy and Zyte community
 - Settle and discuss final design details with mentors
 - Discuss implementation plans
 - Set up weekly report

 **June 7, 2021 - June 21, 2021:** (Week 1-2)

 - Start work on Batch Delivery Trigger

-- Layout code refactor plan
+- Layout code refactor plan (similar steps will be repeated for other enhancements)
+  - Figure out affected code from control flow
+  - use proposed designs to plan code refactoring
 - Start coding

-  - ...
+  - create ```Batch``` class and associated methods
+  - Refactor ```FeedExporter``` init method to take in Batch classes
+  - Modify ```FeedExporter``` item_scraped method to use Batch classes
+  - Add trigger_batch method to ```FeedExporter``` class
+  - Modify Spider class to add signal trigger and connect it to ```FeedExporter```
 - Write tests

-  - ...

 **June 21, 2021 - July 5, 2021:** (Week 3-4)

-- Fix bugs and write documentation
+- Fix bugs and write documentation (similar steps will be repeated for other enhancements)

-  - ...
+  - Analyse side effects due to new code additions
+  - Add docstrings to new classes and methods
+  - Add entries to official documentation
 - Start work on Feed Post Processing
+- Layout code refactor plan for Feed Post Processing
+- Start coding
+  - create PostProcessigManager class and methods

-- ...
+  - create PostProcessorPlugin interface
+  - create builtin plugins: minifyer, pretty-printer, compressor
+  - Modify FeedExporter and _FeedSlot to use PostProcessingManager

 **July 5, 2021 - July 19, 2021:** (Week 5-6)

-- ...
+- Tests for Feed Post Processing
+- Documentation and bug fixes for Feed Post Processing
+- Start work on Item Filters
+- Plan for code refactor
+- **First Evaluations** (July 12-16)

 **July 19, 2021 - August 2, 2021:** (Week 7-8)

-- ...
+- Start coding
+  - Create ItemChecker class and methods
+  - Modify FeedExporter to use ItemChecker
+- Tests for Item Filters
+- Documentation and Bug fixes

 **August 2, 2021 - August 16, 2021:** (Week 9-10)

+- Polish and optimize new enhancements
+- Improve docs
+- Can also be used a buffer period for unforseen circumstances

+**August 16, 2021 - August 21, 2021:**

+- Code, project submission
-- ...
+- **Final Evaluations**

 ## Possible Roadblocks

 - undesirable side effects of new implementations
-- ...
+- inefficiencies in compression plugin because of proposed design
+- feature additions apart from this project (will require redesigning plans)

 ## Technical Knowledge

 - ### Programming Experience:

   - I was introduced to Python in my high school days.
 Since then I have explored and delved into computer sciences and applications ultimatley and obviously leading me to pursue a degree in Computer Science(currently in pre-final year).
 Python has been my main language for a long time with me trying my hand on some other languages on the side.
+I am adept with git and Linux.
 I have basic understanding of software workflows and API design.

 - ### Personal Projects: